AdeShennaike/AdeShennaike/README.md

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
 - 😄 Pronouns: ...
+-->
+- 📫 How to reach me: shennaike2386@hotmail.com
 - ⚡ Fun fact: Im a purple belt in brazilian jiu jitsu! &#129355;
--->

 Connect with me:

 Languages and Tools:
-git heroku html javascript react